jg506/homebridge-smartthings/README.md

 [![GitHub forks](https://img.shields.io/github/forks/AddoSolutions/homebridge-smartthings.svg?style=social&label=Fork)](https://github.com/AddoSolutions/homebridge-smartthings)
 # Homebridge SmartThings on Docker

-**Before this will be useful** you will need to read and follow the steps in the below article.
+1. **Before this will be useful** you will need to read and follow the steps in the below article.
 Be sure to place the config.json file in `my-docker-directory/config/config.json`.

 [Setup Homebridge Smartthings](https://www.npmjs.com/package/homebridge-smartthings)

 Once you have that, the rest is cheesecake.

-Let's make this really simple, and use a docker-compose file.
+2. Let's make this really simple, and use a docker-compose file.
+Place this in `docker-compose.yml` inside of your `my-docker-directory` folder.

 ```yml
 main: